How are smartwatches and hybrids in Singapore countering the dominance of tech companies?

 Here are some watches from the watchmakers of Switzerland and elsewhere that present a new breed of smartwatches that look more like watches and not just devices.
 This can be a smart way to help people develop the habit of wearing smartwatches that look like luxurious fashion accessories.
 These watches are likely to create a new genre among smartwatches that will redefine fashion.

-Tag Heuer Connected in watch shop Singapore
+Tag Heuer Connected in Singapore

 Tag Heuer was the first Swiss watchmaker to throw the hat in the ring and accept the challenge thrown upon them by the technology companies when it launched Connected, the first smartwatch from Switzerland in 2015.
 Remember that it was the same year when Apple launched its first smartwatch.
 The Connected was the result of Tag Heuer using Intel processor and Google's Android Wear, which is now Wear OS that cost about $1,500.
 But it lacked some features like the heart rate monitor.